-To be completed for applicants for business who are companies, partnerships, trusts or foundations

-(if a Company or Partnership): Date and place of incorporation and registration number Are bearer shares currently in issue?
-Yes No (if a Company or Partnership): Current registered office address If no, can bearer shares be issued?
-Yes No 🗆 (if a Trust or Foundation): Date of establishment and legal jurisdiction Type of trust/foundation/company Is it a trading company?
-Yes No D

-To be completed for all applicants for business

-Nature of activities or purpose and intended nature of business relationship (please provide full description): (for all PEP relationships and, where appropriate, for high risk relationships): Source of wealth (and identify the period over which this has been derived) Account activity

-Should the space provided be insufficient, please continue using FIC4.
+Name of Introducer: Account name (in full): To be completed for applicants for bus iness who are companies, partnerships, tru sts or foundations (if a Company or Partnership): Date and place of incorporation and registration number Are bearer shares currently in issue?
+Yes \(\subseteq \text{No } \subseteq \) (if a Company or Partnership): Current registered office address If no, can bearer shares be issued?
+Yes \(\subseteq \text{No } \subseteq \) (if a Trust or Foundation): Date of establishment and legal jurisdiction Type of trust/foundation/company Is it a trading company?
+Yes \(\sum \) No \(\sum \) To be completed for all applicants for business Nature of activities or purpose and intended nature of business relationship (please provide full description): (for all PEP relationships and, where appropriate, for high risk relationships): Source of wealth (and identify the period over which this has been derived) Account activity Should the space provided be insufficient, please continue using FIC4.
 Initial of signatory/ies completing FIC1

-GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE RELATED PARTIES
+GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE FIC3 RELATED PARTIES

-Details of all principal(s) (see FIC5 for definition) including beneficial owners and excluding officers of the Introducer

-(Please complete the section below and attach additional copies of this sheet as required)

-1 2 Full Name Nationality, date and place of birth Current residential address (please include postcode).
+Name of Introducer: Account name (in full): Details of all principal(s) (see FIC5 for d lefinition) inclution the Introd owners and exc luding officers o (Please complete the section be low and attach a dditional copies of t this sheet as requi red) 1 2 Full Name Nationality, date and place of birth Current residential address (please include postcode).
 Note: A PO Box only address is insufficient Role of principal and date relationship commenced Does the Introducer consider the related party to be, or to be associated with a PEP?
-Yes D No D Yes D No D

-3 4 Full Name Nationality, date and place of birth Current residential address (please include postcode).
+Yes 🗆 No 🗌 Yes No 🗆 3 4 Full Name Nationality, date and place of birth Current residential address (please include postcode).
 Note: A PO Box only address is insufficient.
 Role of principal and date relationship commenced Does the Introducer consider the related party to be, or to be associated with a PEP?
-Yes No D Yes D No D

-Initial of signatory/ies completing FIC1
+Yes 🗆 No 🗆 Yes 🗆 No 🗆 party to be, or to be associated with a PEP? atory/ies completi No L

-GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE ADDITIONAL INFORMATION
+GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE FIC4 ADDITIONAL INFORMATION